kodipe/kodipe/README.md

-### Hi, I'm Konrad
+# Konrad

+**`Software Engineer / Write from scratch hobbist`**

-I'm a software developer from Poland.
+I'm a software engineer from Poland.
+For more than decade I was gathering experience with JavaScript, frontend frameworks, PHP and Node.js.

 ## Where you can find me